janusheide/bouillon/README.rst

-The idea is that you together with your project ship a program that assist the developers to setup a development environment, run tests, release the project, and other tedious tasks.
+The idea is that you together with your project ship a program that assist the developers to setup a development environment, run tests, release the project, and other tedious tasks, helping you to;

-* Reduce time spent on repetetive tasks
+* Reduce time spent on repetetive tasks.
 * Guareentee a well defined development environement, reducing human error.
-* Simple to setup CI/CD, as the same commands are used remotely as locally.
+* Simplify setup of CI/CD, as the same commands locally and remotely.

 Features